Menditect/documentation/docs/howtos/prepare-for-using-mta.md

-# Prepare for using MTA for first time use
+# Prepare for using MTA for the first time

 ## Purpose